joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/playing-encryped-content-using-domain-support.md

 </div>

-To export the license for the content, any of the devices can provide the license’s raw bytes using the `DRMVoucher.toByteArray()` method after obtaining the license from the Adobe Access License Server.
+To export the license for the content, any of the devices can provide the license's raw bytes using the `DRMVoucher.toByteArray()` method after obtaining the license from the Adobe Access License Server.
 Content providers typically limit the number of devices in a device group.
 If the limit is reached, you may need to call the `DRMManager.removeFromDeviceGroup()` method on an unused device